President and Commissioner

 Craig Barnett provides NCAA Education and Compliance resources for the NAHL, NA3HL, and NAPHL.
 Barnett's experience and relationships in the college hockey world provides a unique perspective to coaches and players in the NAHL family of leagues looking to gain opportunities at the next level.

-A native of Oakville, Ontario, Barnett played college hockey at Plattsburgh (NY) State University in which he was a member of the 1987 NCAA Championship team.
+Barnett played college hockey at Plattsburgh (NY) State University in which he was a member of the 1987 NCAA Championship team.
 He was also named to their all-decade team (1985-1994) and was the university's Student-Athlete of the year in 1989.

 Barnett then played professionally in the New York Ranger organization for two years before entering the coaching ranks.
 Barnett started the hockey program at the University of Findlay (OH) in 1995 and took that program from club status to the NCAA I level as a charter member of the CHA (College Hockey America).